 The most masculine: Grailed

 Only dedicated to menswear, Grailed chose to focus on streetwear.
 The offer is divided into several categories: mainstream brands such as Carhartt, hype and new products like Supreme, and then luxury.
-In this matter, the spectrum of styles is wider, extending to a formal register.
+In this matter, the spectrum of styles is wider, extending to a formal repertoire.

 In any case, don't expect to sell your old ASOS sweaters there.
 The site is first and foremost visited by a community of enthusiasts, who are rather demanding in terms of quality, with a clear preference for labels.
 As a bonus, the blog section and its articles will delight fans of the genre.